mikewhiteman/telegram-mandarin-tutor/README.md

 ## Demo

-Here's a quick demo where I'm having a basic conversation with the tutor bot in Mandarin.
+Here's a quick demo where I'm having a basic conversation with the ChatGPT-powered tutor in Mandarin.

 ### (Unmute Audio - apologies for my poor Mandarin skills!)